 But the Montello bosses did not win at all!
 Of course, the (in)bourgeois justice for this time wanted to save them from a conviction, but the bosses are not acquitted, but only “not judged”!

 For this judge, a ‘stamp’ is worth more than a working condition made up of the risk of redundancies, irregular payments, hours of work standing and putting their hands in the ‘shit’ in the waste sorting activity, arms, legs, sick bodies, discrimination, threats, intimidation, to create divisions between workers and between workers and workers, etc. etc..

-But all this disappears for a stamp….
-This is the (in)justice at the service of the bosses; these are judges who already have the sentence in their pocket, the most convenient one, also so as not to work too hard…
+But all this disappears for a stamp… This is the (in)justice at the service of the bosses; these are judges who already have the sentence in their pocket, the most convenient one, also so as not to work too hard…

 They only show that they are pitifully trying to save themselves from the judgment of the workers, of the women.

-The struggle of the Slai cobas – Montello workers, the mobilisation alongside the Mfpr workers will continue, because the problems remain and they are many.
+The struggle of the Slai cobas – Montello workers, and the mobilisation alongside the Mfpr workers will continue, because the problems remain and they are many.